-The following policies apply to any person who is on residential properties of the University of St. Thomas.
-Residents should communicate policies to their guests, as guests are expected to respect and adhere to all policies outlined below when visiting residential facilities.
+The following policies apply to any person who is on residential properties of the University of St. Thom-as.
+We ask that residents communicate policies to their guests, as guests are expected to respect and adhere to all policies outlined below when visiting residential facilities.
 Residents will be held responsible for their own actions and that of invited guests.
 It will be assumed that all residents have read and understood these policies.